monsoonmaelstrom/book2/book2.md

 ### 16 - The Boys Are Back in Town

-Alex, Giorgi, and I broke off from the others after Amelia left.
+Alex, Giorgi, and I break off from the others after Amelia leaves.
 I need to retrieve the copy of Liam’s key that I made what feels like forever ago.
 Fortunately, I didn’t leave it in my room at the college, unfortunately I left it at Davy’s.
 Well, wedged into some of the brickwork near the roof of his building.
 I think there’s a solid chance someone could be watching Davy’s flat, which is why I’m bringing Alex and Giorgi with me.
-Alex had basically been living at Davy’s before we left, so hopefully he’ll notice anything out of the ordinary I might miss.
+Alex had more or less been living at Davy’s before we left, so hopefully he’ll notice anything out of the ordinary I might miss.
 And no one should be looking for Giorgi at all.
 I didn’t bring Davy because, supposedly, Iverson wants me *and* Davy, so at least this way, if it all goes pear shaped, he doesn’t get both of us.

 We’ve been watching the building from a rooftop a couple of blocks away for about half an hour, and haven’t seen anything.
 As far as any of us can tell, everything is completely normal.
 I don’t buy it though.
 If I was Iverson, or even my mother, I would have found this place and I would be watching it.
-Davy and I did our best to not be noticed, but it’s not like we were ghosts.
-I’m sure we left traces of ourselves all over the city that someone could find if they really wanted to.
+Davy and I did our best not to be noticed, but it’s not like we were ghosts.
+I’m sure we left traces of ourselves all over the city, which someone could find if they really wanted to.

 “What do you think?”
 Alex asks.